 A. President: The Vice President immediately assumes office.

-B. President-elect and Vice President: A vacancy in the office of President elect or Vice President is filled by a vote of the Board of Directors from a slate submitted by the Nominating and Leadership Development Committee and eligibility requires the nominee to have served at least one (1) year as a member of the Board of Directors.
+B. President-elect and Vice President: A vacancy in the office of President elect or Vice President is filled by a vote of the Board of Directors from a slate submitted by the Nominating Committee and eligibility requires the nominee to have served at least one (1) year as a member of the Board of Directors.

 C. The Board of Directors fills all other vacancies.